raikilon/aws-saa-c03-notes/aws.md

 - **Not highly available by default**—each **Interface Endpoint is tied to a specific subnet in an AZ**.
 If that AZ fails, the endpoint goes down.
 You must **deploy it across multiple AZs** for resilience.
 - Controlled using **Security Groups** and **Endpoint Policies**.
 - Works **only with TCP and IPv4**.
 - Uses **AWS PrivateLink**, enabling private connectivity to AWS services over the AWS backbone.
+AWS PrivateLink is a service that enables private, VPC-internal access to AWS services without exposing traffic to the internet, by routing requests through an Interface Endpoint (ENI) inside your VPC.
-- Provides **Regional DNS** and **Zonal DNS**, along with **Private DNS** that can override default DNS settings so applications do not need modification.
+- Provides Regional DNS (accessible from any subnet in the AWS region), Zonal DNS (specific to a single Availability Zone for low-latency access), and Private DNS, which overrides the default public AWS service DNS to route traffic through the private ENI in the VPC, ensuring applications can connect privately without modification.

 ![alt text](images/interface-endpoints.png)

 #### Key Differences:
 - **Gateway Endpoints** → Use **route tables** (no app modification needed).
 - **Interface Endpoints** → Use **DNS** (app may need modification, or you can use Private DNS to override default DNS).
 For s3 you can reach other regions.
 You have also fine-grained access control using security groups.
+Interface Endpoints with PrivateLink create additional ENIs to route private service traffic.

 ## VPC Peering